-These questions and more are important when setting up email signatures for any employee, particularly for new ones being onboarded.
-This is because employee onboarding is supposed to happen within a defined period so the pressure is on to get this done quickly and accurately.
+These questions and more are important when setting up email signatures for any employee, but particularly new employees being onboarded.
+This is because onboarding is supposed to happen within a defined period so the pressure is on to get this done quickly and accurately.
 The opportunity is to make it an easily repeatable ‘cookie-cutter’ process that works for every employee as part of a uniform digital onboarding process.

 Using an email signature manager to automate an important element of the onboarding process

-Managing the email signature process of new employee onboarding can be surprisingly frustrating and time-consuming.
-Scale that up across tens or possibly hundreds of new starters per year and it’s a recipe for IT workplace stress, inefficiency, and poor use of scarce IT resources.
+Managing the email signature element of new employee onboarding can be surprisingly frustrating and time-consuming.
+Scale that up across tens or possibly hundreds of new starters per year and it’s a recipe for IT workplace stress, inefficiency and a poor use of scarce IT resources.

 Exclaimer is designed to make email signature management a walk in the park, so digital onboarding goes faster and smoother.
 A specialist email signature manager like this delivers: